-Members Has Been Most Successful The annual meeting of the members of Gardens Corporation will be held at the Church-in-the-Gardens at 8 p. m. on Monday, the corporation for a year, and this opportunity is taken to give a brief outline of the situation to date.
+The annual meeting of the members of Gardens Corporation will be held at the Church-in-the-Gardens at 8 p. m. on Monday, Oct.
+29. Several very important questions are to be decided, and directors for the ensuing year will be elected.

+Forest Hills Gardens has been under the management of the corporation for a year, and this opportunity is taken to give a brief outline of the situation to date.